 The charger and battery are fitted with matching notches so that you can charge your battery on its own!
-Practical if you have two batteries.
+This is practical if you have two batteries.
 That way you can charge one battery while still using your radio.

 Radio should be turned OFF during charge cycle